nus-cs2113-AY1920S2/duke/docs/README.md

 3. `event description /at location` - Adds a new ToDo task to the list of tasks
 4. `delete index` - Deletes task at specified index
 5. `done index` - Marks the task at specified index as done
+6. `list` - Lists all the tasks in the list
-6. `find keyword` - Lists all matching tasks in the list containing the keyword
+7. `find keyword` - Lists all matching tasks in the list containing the keyword
-7. `bye` - Exits the application
+8. `bye` - Exits the application